drachenwald/dun-in-mara/practices.md

 ## Fencing

-We're currently looking for a venue for our Fencing practices.
+We are running Fencing every 2 weeks on Thursdays, together with our Armoured Combat practice.
+We’re also looking for a new venue for our Fencing practices.
 If you know of a suitable place which is available on a weekday evening (ideally a Tuesday), let us know!

 <a href="/historical-fencing/" class="btn btn-primary">More info</a>